awslabs/aws-mobile-appsync-sdk-ios/README.md

 You can find a sample app which uses the AppSync SDK here: https://github.com/aws-samples/aws-mobile-appsync-events-starter-ios

+## Documentation

+You can find a step by step walk through of setting up a backend and accessing it via the iOS client here: https://awslabs.github.io/aws-mobile-appsync-sdk-ios/

 ## License

 This library is licensed under the Amazon Software License.